 18. Hannekes boom: Very popular among students especially in summer.
 They have a pretty big outside terrace that fills up quickly when the sun comes out.

-19. Dignita, Hoftuin: Brunch is possibly the best meal you can have and this is the perfect place for that.
+19. Dignita, Hoftuin: Where are my brunch lovers at?
+Brunch is possibly the best meal of the day and this is my favorite brunch spot in Amsterdam.
 Try the hot smoked salmon royale or zucchini & chickpea fritter.
 I’m getting hungry just thinking about it!

 20. The Hoxton: This is a hotel with a very cool loft style restaurant.
 While you’re wandering the canals of Amsterdam stop here for lunch of for a drink.